sejori/super_cereal/README.md

 # Super Cereal 🥣

-(De)serialize any object/class structure for key value storage.
+Serialize any in-memory object graph into key/values pairs.
+Deserialize from any object key.

-Supports the following property values:
+Supports the following property types:
-- Primitive values
+- Primitive
-- Circular references
+- Class (must extend `Model`)
-- Classes (must extend `Model`)
+- Object (with circular refs)
-- Objects
+- Array
-- Arrays
+- Function
-- Functions
+- Map
-- Maps
+- Set
-- Sets
+- Map
-- Dates
+- Date

 **TL;DR:** You get to keep your lovely graph structure and all of your lovely class methods too.